Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

     got_request_exception.connect(rollbar.contrib.flask.report_exception, app)
 ```

-- To have our first endpoint , we will paste the following:
+- To have our first endpoint , we will paste the following into app.py:
 ```
 @app.route('/rollbar/test')
 def rollbar_test():